newren/git-filter-repo/INSTALL.md

  1. Get Python3 from the [Windows Store](https://www.microsoft.com/store/productId/9PJPW5LDXLZ5)
  2. Download the latest version of the script from [Github repo](https://github.com/newren/git-filter-repo/blob/main/git-filter-repo) and save it as a python file.
  3. Place the python file somewhere in the $Path variables, like: `c:\Program Files\Git\cmd\`
- 4. Clone the repo you want to filter
- 5. Navigate inside the repo
- 6. Filter after _your-subdirectory_ using using: `git filter-repo.py --subdirectory YOUR-SUBDIRECTORY/`
+ 4. Call the tool using: `git filter-repo.py OPTIONS`
- 7. Create a remote repo and then add it to the newly filtered file: `git remote add origin https://github.com/YourName/Your-Subdirectory.git`
- 8. Push the files to origin: `git push origin main`

 # Notes for Windows Users